kiniry/objective-c/s093041/Assignment2-2/README.md

 implement copying and cloning to custom objects.
 In Objective-C the correspondent is the NSCopying protocol from NSObject.
-This can be implemented in any custom subclass of NSObject, and defines the method 'copyWithZone'.
+This can be implemented in any custom subclass of NSObject, and defines the method `copyWithZone`.
 All of this, however, is only shallow copying - deep copying would have to be implemented manually, just like in Java.